tomover9000/splash-labyrinth/README.md

 If one of the players presses a button the path finding algorithm starts, if there's a path that player wins (green - player1 wins, blue -player2 wins), if not the player loses (the background it's gonna turn red).

 The the game can be restarted by pressing r.

+# requirements

+You obviously need python to run this and the pygame library for python.